 If a Shareholder or a group of Shareholders (a “Selling Shareholder”) proposes and has the right to transfer some or all of its Shares in accordance with this Agreement to a party or a third party which has submitted a bona fide offer for at least 5% of the Shares, then the other Shareholders (the “Tagging Shareholders”) shall have the option (the “Tag Along Right”), but not the obligation, to require that the proposed purchaser simultaneously acquires from the Tagging Shareholders at the same time such number of Shares as specified by the Tagging Shareholders, at a price per Share corresponding to the highest price paid by the proposed purchaser for the Shares in the transfer in question.
 In the event of such a proposed transfer, the Selling Shareholder shall provide all Tagging Shareholders with a written notice of all the material terms and conditions of such proposed transfer (including, inter alia, the name of the purchaser, the number of Shares and the consideration per Share subject to the offer).
 The Tagging Shareholders shall have the right, exercisable by written notice given to the Selling Shareholder within 30 days after receipt of the written notice from the Selling Shareholder, to request the Selling Shareholder to include in the proposed transfer the number of Shares held by the Tagging Shareholders as is specified in such notice given to the Selling Shareholder, provided that if the aggregate number of Shares proposed to be transferred by the Selling Shareholder and by the Tagging Shareholders exceeds the number of Shares which can be transferred to the purchaser at the price set forth in the notice given by the Selling Shareholder, then each Tagging Shareholder shall only be entitled to request that the Shares that can be transferred to the purchaser are divided between the Selling Shareholder and the Tagging Shareholders on a pro rata basis based upon such Selling Shareholder’s and the Tagging Shareholders’ percentage ownership of all Shares.

+The Founders do not have the Tag Along Right during the Lock-Up Period.

 Permitted transfers